chrisdavies/webeval/results.md

 .NET's best-case performed surprisingly well, considering I was using a full ORM (EF Core).
 But it did have pretty bad standard deviations, raning from 3500 reqs/sec down to the low 200s.
 Some runs produced *19 second* max request times, presumably due to GC.
 In general, though, the runs seemed to hover around the mid 2K requests per second.
 With Dapper, a micro ORM, this improved up to the low-to-mid 3K requests per second.

+Node was super simple to set up.
+Its perf, however, was surprisingly sub-par.

 ## Summary

 Clojure (users), async postgres test